 Can I breastfeed my baby?

-Breastfeeding is best for babies.
+How you choose to feed your baby is a very personal decision.
+There are many benefits of breastfeeding for you and your baby.
 Epilepsy medication can pass into breast milk but the amount is usually so small that it is not harmful.
 Breastfeeding is considered safe even if you are taking epilepsy medication.

 If you are asked to make a choice, you may have lots of questions that you want to ask.
 You may also want to talk over your options with your family or friends.
 It can help to write a list of the questions you want answered and take it to your appointment.

 To begin with, try to make sure you get the answers to 3 key questions, if you are asked to make a choice about your healthcare:

 - What are my options?